sreenivas1026/portfolio-srinivas/README.md

    - Output directory: ./
 6. Click "Deploy"

-Note: The `vercel.json` file in the repository already contains the necessary configuration for deployment as a static site with security headers.

 For a custom domain:
 1. In your Vercel project settings, go to "Domains"
 2. Add your domain "srinivaskunchala.me"